 Driver leaving

-The Driver shall be able to leave the voice communication.
-The Driver is not able to return to the communication after he has left.
-The Driver is not able to terminate the voice communication.
+The Driver is able to leave the voice communication..
 When a Driver has left the other participants in the communication are informed and can continue the communication if there are still Driver(s) involved in the communication.

+The Driver automatically leaves the voice communication if the conditions to be included in it are not fulfilled

-The FRMCS System terminates the voice communication if the last Driver has left (although (multiple) Controllers are still active in the communication).
+The FRMCS System terminates the voice communication if the last Driver has left (although (multiple) Ground FRMCS Users are still active in the communication).
+All involved FRMCS Users are informed.

+Driver termination

+By configuration, a Driver is able to terminate the voice communication.
+The FRMCS system terminates the voice communication.
 All involved users are informed.

 Ground FRMCS User on hold

-A Ground FRMCS User shall be able to put the voice communication on hold in the case that more than one Ground FRMCS User is part of the voice communication.
-The Ground FRMCS User is able to the communication again.
+A Ground FRMCS User is able to put the voice communication on hold in the case that more than one Ground FRMCS User is part of the voice communication.
+The Ground FRMCS User is able to be part of the communication again.

 When put on hold the other participants in the communication are informed and can continue the communication.